botcrypto-io/awesome-crypto-trading-bots/README.md

 ## Open source bots

+* [the0](https://github.com/alexanderwanyoike/the0) - Self-hosted execution engine for algorithmic trading bots.
+Write your strategy in Python, TypeScript, Rust, C++, C#, Scala, or Haskell and deploy with one command.
+Each bot runs in an isolated container.
 * [Backtrader](https://github.com/mementum/backtrader) - A feature-rich Python framework for backtesting and trading.
 * [bTrader](https://github.com/gabriel-milan/btrader) - A very low setup and simple to use triangular arbitrage trading bot for Binance, developed in Rust for maximum performance.
 * [BVA](https://github.com/bitcoinvsalts/node-binance-trader) - A Cryptocurrency Trading Strategy & Portfolio Management Development Framework for Binance.